apache/flink-web/ecosystem.md

 [Apache Mahout](https://mahout.apache.org/) is a machine learning library that will feature Flink as an execution engine soon.
 Check out Sebastian Schelter's [Flink Forward talk](http://www.slideshare.net/FlinkForward/sebastian-schelter-distributed-machine-learing-with-the-samsara-dsl) about Mahout-Samsara DSL.

-**Cascading**

-[Cascading](http://www.cascading.org/cascading-flink/) enables a user to build complex workflows easily on Flink and other execution engines.
-[Cascading on Flink](https://github.com/dataArtisans/cascading-flink) is built by [dataArtisans](http://data-artisans.com/) and [Driven, Inc](http://www.driven.io/).
-See Fabian Hueske's [Flink Forward talk](http://www.slideshare.net/FlinkForward/fabian-hueske-training-cascading-on-flink) for more details.

 **Apache Beam**

 [Apache Beam](https://beam.apache.org/) is an open-source, unified programming model that you can use to create a data processing pipeline.
 Flink is one of the back-ends supported by the Beam programming model.